ckish3/stock_agent/README.md

 # stock_agent
+WIP

-An agentic LLM PoC to query and plot stock data
+An agentic LLM PoC to query and plot stock data.

+TODO:
+- add tests
+- add more plots